freifunk-gluon/gluon/docs/dev/web/view.rst

 Views
 =====

+The template parser reads views from the ``view`` subdirectory of a gluon-web application (``/lib/gluon/config-mode/view`` for the config mode, ``lib/gluon/status-page/view`` for the status page).
-The template parser reads views from ``/lib/gluon/web/view``.
-Writing own view should be avoided in favour of using :doc:`model` with their predefined views.
+Writing own views should usually be avoided in favour of using :doc:`model` with their predefined views.

 Views are partial HTML pages, with additional template tags that allow to embed Lua code and translation strings.
 The following tags are defined: